JeodC/PortMaster-ShipOfHarkinian/README.md

 In the `shipofharkinian.json` file there is a setting `"gInternalResolution": 0.5,`.
 If not using texture packs, change this to `"gInternalResolution": 1.0,` or higher.

 ## Default Gameplay Controls
 The port uses SDL controller mapping.
+GPToKeyB is utilized only to allow hotkey exiting.

 ## Thanks
 Nintendo for the game